 The blogs are both by law professors, Instapundit (Glen Reynolds from the U of Tennessee) and Althouse (Ann Alhouse at U of Wisconsin).
 Instapundit is the king of links and if you are lucky enough to get one it will trigger an Instalanche at your blog!
 Reynolds covers politics, nanotechnology, firearms and whatever's on sale at Amazon.
 He's also a prolific law review writer and author as well as a rock music producer.
 Don't know where he finds the time and energy to do all that.
 Althouse is an eclectic and eccentric mixture of politics, law and popular culture along with featuring her photography.

-Althouse voted for Obama in 2008 and its unclear how she'll vote this year but for her original sin of not hesitating toprofile3 criticize the President and his party she has been cast into purgatory and denounced as a "right-winger" by the other side of the blogosphere and media.
+Althouse voted for Obama in 2008 and its unclear how she'll vote this year but for her original sin of not hesitating to criticize the President and his party she has been cast into purgatory and denounced as a "right-winger" by the other side of the blogosphere and media.
 Reynolds is a libertarian who has been very critical of the President but who adamantly supports gay marriage and abortion rights.
 He's written that his ideal world would contain "happily married gay couples with stacks of semi-automatic weapons in their closets".

 The ABA Journal characterization, and there are many other examples across media outlets, is consistent with an evolving worldview that unless you are 100% in line with progressive views you are a right wing conservative fascist nut (RWCFN).
 From this I've learned there are two only political poles, "normal moderates" and RWCFNs - no other shadings allowed.
 Hey, even the Koch Brothers (who were designated by progressives as the targets for this year's "Two Minutes Hate" campaign) are RWCFNs who support marijuana legalization, gay marriage, abortion rights and want to cut the military budget.
 Strange times we live in.